kalutheo/elm-daily-ui/readme.md

 # ELM Daily UI
 This is a revisited version of the daily Ui Challenge in ELM.
-The main purpose of this initiative is to practice this wonderful language by building some cool stuff.
+The main purpose of this initiative is to practice this awesome functional programming language by building some cool stuff.

 My inspiration :